mzgol/jquery-migrate/warnings.md

 **Cause:** In past versions, when a number-typed value was passed to `.css()` jQuery converted it to a string and added `"px"` to the end.
 As the CSS standard has evolved, an increasingly large set of CSS properties now accept values that are unitless numbers, where this behavior is incorrect.
 It has become impractical to manage these exceptions in the `jQuery.cssNumber` object.
 In addition, some CSS properties like `line-height` can accept both a bare number `2` or a pixel value `2px`. jQuery cannot know the correct way to interpret `$.css("line-height", 2)` and currently treats it as `"2px"`.

 **Solution:** Always pass string values to `.css()`, and explicitly add units where required.
 For example, use `$.css("line-height", "2")` to specify 200% of the current line height or `$.css("line-height", "2px")` to specify pixels.
 When the numeric value is in a variable, ensure the value is converted to string, e.g. `$.css("line-height", String(height))` and `$.css("line-height", height+"px")`.

-### \[legacy-self-closed-tags\] JQMIGRATE: jQuery.UNSAFE_restoreLegacyHtmlPrefilter is deprecated

-**Cause:** jQuery Migrate 3.4.0 introduced a `jQuery.migrateEnablePatches` method used to enable any previously disabled patches.
-It should be used in place of the specialized `jQuery.UNSAFE_restoreLegacyHtmlPrefilter`.
-This warning is different as it applies to jQuery Migrate and not to jQuery itself.

-**Solution:** Search for the `jQuery.UNSAFE_restoreLegacyHtmlPrefilter()` calls in the code base and replace all occurrences with `jQuery.migrateEnablePatches( "self-closed-tags" )`.

 ### \[self-closed-tags\] JQMIGRATE: HTML tags must be properly nested and closed: _(HTML string)_